TROG111/SatNav/README.md

     f) 'l Hud' - this will copy all of the Dimencia Hud stored locations from the Hud's databank into the SatNav databank

-    g) 'x SatNav' - this command will duplicate/clone the SatNav databank if an additional empty databank has been linked to the PB in slot 5.
+    g) 'backup' - this command will duplicate/clone the SatNav databank if an additional empty databank has been linked to the PB in slot 5.
 The purpose of this feature is to enable users to copy their locations to multiple ships.

     h) 'a ::pos{<a>,<b>,<c>,<d>,<e>} <location name>' - this command will add a new location. <a>, <b>, <c>, <d> and <e> are the systemid, bodyid, x, y and z coordinates for the new location.  <location name> is an optional name of the new location, if this is left blank then SatNav will generate an automatic location name.

     i) 'dump SatNav' - this command will write out all of the SatNav locations into the DU logfile.
 This is not pretty, but it provides a way to backup your SatNav locations and reload them - requires you to edit the DU logfile; extract the location strings; replace the '&quot;' with double quotes;  and copy them into the SatNav PB.

     j) 'h' - help will display this list of command line commands.

+    k) 'restore' - this will restore the contents of the SatNav databank from the backup copy.

-  7) When using your Dimencia Hud, you will find that the location you loaded in 3 (above) ha been renamed as 'SatNav Location' and is now available using the Alt+1/Alt+2 keys..
+  7) When using your Dimencia Hud, you will find that the location you loaded in 3 (above) has been renamed as 'SatNav Location' and is now available using the Alt+1/Alt+2 keys..
 This will also have been set as the destination on the Dim Hud buttons screen.
 Unlike previous versions of SatNav, we now only copy across a single location to Dim Hud - this is due to a limitation in the Dim Hud which would cause a cpu overload error if we copied all of the SatNav locations across.

+  8) SatNav supports tagging of your locations using the 'tag' buttons (top right of screen) - currently this supports tags for Markets, Mines, Crash Sites, Bases or Favourites.
+To set/unset a tag for a specific location: a) click on the desired location; b) click on the desired tag.
+Locations can have 0-4 tags.

+  9) There are 6 filter buttons (middle of screen) which allow you to filter the locations displayed by the tags you have set.
+The filters are: Planet, Markets, Mines, Crash Sites, Bases and Favourites.

  # Known issues: